sourcegraph/handbook/content/strategy-goals/strategy/enablement/dev-experience/index.md

 ## Vision

-We want teammates and contributors to be delighted by the experience of working on Sourcegraph — to have a feeling so strong that it becomes a key contributor to their happiness and an asset in our recruitment of new teammates.
+We want teammates and contributors to be delighted by the experience of working on Sourcegraph—to have a feeling so strong that it becomes a key contributor to their happiness and an asset in our recruitment of new teammates.

 What is a delightful experience for developers exactly?
 While it's different for everyone, these experiences all share common traits: reproducibility, predictability, short feedback loop, previewing changes.